Derek the Cleric

 Some have said that this affable clergyman is my alter ego but that is a suggestion which I’ll strenuously deny.
 That said, I will confess to the charge of him being a shameless vehicle for my very British sense of humour.

 Derek the Cleric began life in the 1990s as the back page cartoon for the Christian Herald newspaper.
 After the publication’s demise there remained a very large archive of material that seemed too good to waste.

-Derek once boasted his very own merchandise range, for a season he appeared as a guest columnist at Christian.co.uk answering conundrums under the guise of his ‘Ask Derek’ column and Derek has also appeared in a book entitled ‘Does God Lol?’ sitting alongside pieces by such comedy greats as Ken Dodd, Frank Carson, Milton Jones and Tim Vine.
+Derek has his own merchandise range (apparently there’s still stock available), appeared as a guest columnist at Christian.co.uk answering conundrums under the guise of his ‘Ask Derek’ column and has also appeared in a book entitled ‘Does God Lol?’ sitting alongside pieces by such comedy greats as Ken Dodd, Frank Carson, Milton Jones and Tim Vine.

 He’s to be found in church magazines and newsletters up and down the land and even in The Church of Ireland Gazette.

 What next?
 In Derek’s immortal words… “Onward and upward!”